johsteffens/tbman/README.md

 <a name="anchor_automatic_alignment"></a>
 ## Automatic Alignment

-Tbman aligns the memory instance.
+Tbman aligns the memory instance selectively.
 This covers all standard C/C++ data types `char, short, int, float, double, etc` and also larger types such as `int32x4_t, float32x4_t, etc`, which are typically used for SIMD-extensions such as `SSE, AVX, NEON, etc`.